MarcSkovMadsen/awesome-streamlit/README.md

 ### How to sponsor the Awesome Streamlit project

-If you would like to sponsor my time or the infrastructure the platform is running on feel free to reach out via [datamodelsanalytics.com](https://datamodelsanalytics.com).
+If you would like to sponsor my time or the infrastructure the platform is running on, feel free to reach out via [datamodelsanalytics.com](https://datamodelsanalytics.com).

-You can also just appreciate the work that has already been done if you
+You can also appreciate the work I have already done if you

 [![Buy me a coffee](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/assets/buymeacoffee.png?raw=true)](https://www.buymeacoffee.com/4jlTzBJyQ)